Troubleshoot issues after changing your domain name in Azure AD

 Published: June 8, 2012

-If you’ve tried to add your domain to your Windows Azure AD tenant and are running into problems, read on to see if we’ve addressed your problem.
+If you’ve tried to add your domain to your Microsoft Azure AD tenant and are running into problems, read on to see if we’ve addressed your problem.

 I made changes to my domain, but it doesn’t show the changes yet.